DudeGuy42/fabricguy/README.md

 - I think I got the jist of how the SignalR Hubs work (and they do seem to work well, and 'as expected').
 Streaming is still an open question.
 Ideally I have a stream that is constant, however all of the streams I see at the moment seem to have a finite number of elements being transferred.
 I'll have to do further research on this.

 - Next is testing of service remoting. https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-communication-remoting; this is wired up but I think that there is a mismatch between adding listeners via the servicemanifest and via code in the CreateServiceReplicaListeners().
 In the meantime, however, I have it to the point where a SignalR Hub can RPC on the stateful service core.

+- The next goal is to get "Guys" being created in the back-end service.
+I want it to be a bit excessive, like every new connection that comes in results in the creation of a "guy".
+I also need a new exercise to build in to this to test out the various reliable collections.
+The Reliable Concurrent Queue sounds fun (geared for high throughput).
+I forgot to come to a decision on the optimal way to return data to the client about the "guys".
+I think for now I will be a bit brute force about it.

+- Are reliable collections accessible across the fabric?
+I.e. if an Actor tries to use ConcurrentDictionary "GUY_DICTIONARY", is it the same one as in the GuyStatefulServiceCore?
+I need to take a step back and think about how to best store access these elements now that I know how they communicate.
+According to a brief google search, a GuyActor won't necessarily be able to access a reliable dictionary that is kept within GuyStatefulServiceCore.

 ## At the moment I have the following components:
 ### GuyStatefulServiceCore